FAQs

 At the outset of the matter you will be provided with a fee estimate based upon our experience in dealing with similar matters in the past.
 If something unexpected happens and it appears that fees are going to increase we will contact you and agree a new estimate prior to carrying out further work.
 Likewise, if we spend less time on the matter than expected we will not charge you the original fee estimate.

 If you're getting a divorce, you don't have to go to court.
-Matters can be resolved with you and your partner outside of court and can be resolved amicably.
+Matters can be resolved amicably between you and your partner outside of court with the help of solicitors or through a discussion between yourselves.

 You should have either a home buyer’s report or structural survey carried out.
 The seller is not obliged to disclose defects in the property and that is what your surveyor will look for.
 It’s the responsibility of the buyer to ensure that the property is adequately inspected.
 The rule is buyer beware, and as such, the buyer you are deemed to accept the property in the state of repair and condition it's in at exchange of contracts.